 Wireless Ceiling Mount

 Sensors detect movement in the infrared energy that radiates from occupants as they move within the device’s field-of-view.
 Once occupancy is detected, the sensor immediately signals a wirelessly linked load controller (e.g. power pack) to switch on or dim up the connected lighting.
+If equipped with passive dual technology (PIR/Acoustic), the units microphone is then also enabled to further enhance detection while the lights are on.
 At regular intervals, the sensor will retransmit its latest occupancy status such that the load controller can keep lights on for occupants during brief periods of inactivity, while returning the space to an energy saving lights off (or dim) state once no longer occupied.

 There are several types of photocell operational modes supported by this option.
 The mode is selected at the linked wireless power pack or wall switch controller that is wired to the lighting load(s).